stuartrexking/emacs.d/README.md

 ## Markdown

-The [docs](https://jblevins.org/projects/markdown-mode/) are ok.
-I find the help better.
+The [docs](https://jblevins.org/projects/markdown-mode/) are ok, worth reading once.
+I find the built-in command list better.

  * `C-c C-h` bound to `TDB` show all the markdown commands.
  * `C-c C-s` is the styling prefix. `b` for **bold**, `i` for *italic* etc. Check the menu in the minubuffer for more options.